Membership

 Fellowships, Internships, and Grants

-Each year the Study Center offers three fellowships for doctoral research (R. Seager Fellowship), doctoral research or post -doctoral research (H. Boyd Hawes Fellowship), and post-doctoral research (R. Hägg Memorial Grant).
+Each year the Study Center offers two fellowships for doctoral research (R. Seager Fellowship), doctoral research or post -doctoral research (H. Boyd Hawes Fellowship).
 Support for these initiatives is provided by the Friends of the INSTAP Study Center.
 Internships are also available for supervised training in petrography and object conservation.
 Finally, we offer a library and archive fellowship.

 Richard Seager Fellowship